The world’s largest coral crisis will occur in a few weeks, experts warn – 2024-04-18 08:30:18

 Bleaching has been confirmed in 54 countries, territories and local economies, as far apart as Florida, Saudi Arabia and Fiji.
 Australia’s Great Barrier Reef is suffering what appears to be its most serious bleaching episode; About one-third of reefs surveyed by air showed very high or extreme bleaching prevalence, and at least three-quarters showed some bleaching.

-“Sometimes I get depressed, because my feeling is, ‘Oh my God, this is happening,’” said Ove Hoegh-Guldberg, a professor of marine studies at the University of Queensland who published the first predictions about how catastrophic global warming would be for us. coral reefs.
+“Sometimes I get depressed, because my feeling is, ‘Oh my God, this is happening,’” said Ove Hoegh-Guldberg, a professor of marine studies at the University of Queensland who published the first predictions regarding how catastrophic global warming would be for us. coral reefs.

 “We are now at a point where we are in the disaster movie,” he said.